Ready to say goodbye to debt for good? Learn More

 Collect Your State Bankruptcy Documents

-• The last two years of tax returns,
+• Tax returns from the last two years

-• A bank statement that covers your bankruptcy filing date.
+• A bank statement that covers your bankruptcy filing date

 Take a Credit Counseling Course